otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 starting offline conversations.

-In order to perform offline conversations, OTRv4 specification defines a non-interactive DAKE.
-This protocol is derived from the XZDH protocol.
+In order to perform offline conversations, OTRv4 specification defines a non-interactive DAKE, which is derived from the XZDH protocol.
 It begins when Alice, who wants to initiate an offline conversation with Bob, asks an untrusted Prekey Server for Bob's prekey messages.
 These prekey messages have previously been stored in the Prekey Server by Bob.

-Although this spec defines behavior for the server (for example, in regard to how prekeys should be validated) a client should not rely on this prescribed behavior when a misbehavior could potentially affect the security of the protocol.
-To this reason we include verifications that must be performed by a client even though the server is expected to perform similar verifications.

 This document aims to describe how the untrusted Prekey Server can be used to securely publish, store and retrieve prekey messages.